-In 2021, tuition for full-time students at South Florida State College was $2,593 a year for in-state students and $9,722 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2022, tuition for full-time students at South Florida State College was $2,593 a year for in-state students and $9,722 a year for out-of-state students.

-South Florida State College is a public, state institution, so it offers a reduced tuition rate of $2,593 for in-state students who attend full-time.
+South Florida State College is a public, state institution, so it offers a reduced tuition rate of $2,593 for students who qualify as state residents and attend full-time.

 South Florida State College has the same tuition for international students as for those from out of state.

-Room and board at South Florida State College is $6,040 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $2,040.
+Housing and campus dining at South Florida State College costs $6,403 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the school dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of South Florida State College undergrads use financial aid to help pay for school.
-In 2021, 0 of the 2,809 undergrads enrolled received financial aid.Around 9 percent of South Florida State College undergrads take out student loans to cover any remaining costs.
+In 2022, 0 of the 2,809 undergrads enrolled received financial aid.Around 9% of South Florida State College undergrads take out student loans to cover any remaining costs.
 South Florida State College graduates who have student loans graduate with an average of $3,083 of student loan debt.